nCubed/TheMovieDbWrapper/README.md

 1. ApiKey: a private key required to query [themoviedb.org API](https://www.themoviedb.org/documentation/api).
 2. ApiUrl: the URL used for api calls to themoviedb.org.
 This URL should be static, but is included in case an alternative URL is ever provided.
 The current URL is `http://api.themoviedb.org/3/`

+Once the `IMovieDbSettings` interface has been implemented, it can be used to register your settings with the `MovieDbFactory`.

+_Note_: There is an overloaded method on the `MovieDbFactory` which allows you to register your settings as parameters to the method.

 ### Usage - MovieDbFactory
 The `MovieDbFactory` provides access to all exposed operations for retrieving information from themoviedb.org.
 The factory exposes the following methods (other methods may be exposed, but these are the important ones):
-* `void MovieDbFactory.RegisterSettings( IMovieDbSettings settings )`: Registers your themoviedb.org specific API key with the factory; this method must be called prior to any other operations.
+* `void MovieDbFactory.RegisterSettings( IMovieDbSettings settings )`: Registers your themoviedb.org specific API key with the factory.
+* `void MovieDbFactory.RegisterSettings( string apiKey, string apiUrl = "http://api.themoviedb.org/3/" )`: Registers your themoviedb.org specific API key with the factory.
 * `Lazy<T> MovieDbFactory.Create<T>() where T : IApiRequest`: Creates the specific API requested.
 See below (Usages - Interfaces) for all exposed interfaces.
+One of the `RegisterSettings` methods must be called prior to creating anything from the factory.

 ### Usage - Interfaces
 The following interfaces can be used to retrieve information: